Balamanikandan32/NetflixGPT/README.md

 - login to TMDB website and generated access token
 - get data from TMBD now playing movies
 - create Movieslice and update store with movie data
-- Fetch data fro trailer video
+- Fetch data for trailer video
 - update store with trailer data
 - custom hooks for nowplayingmovie and movietrailer
 - Embedded youtube video and make it autoplay and mute
+- Build second container
+- Build movie list and card
+- Custom hooks for popular,toprated, upcoming movies
+- fetch data for all types of movies and update the store

 # Features